0xfade-data-science/deepspace/README.md

 ##### Null imputation and dupàlicates removal

-Impute nulls (by default categorical with be imputed with the mode and numerical with the mean):
+Impute nulls (by default categorical will be imputed with the mode and numerical with the mean):

 ```
 saveto = 'milestone-imputation-no-dupes.pkl'